microsoft/qlib/docs/component/data.rst

 US-Stock Market Mode
 -------------------------
 If users use ``Qlib`` in US-stock mode, US-stock data is required. ``Qlib`` does not provide script to download US-stock data.
-If users want to use ``Qlib`` in US-stock market mode, they need to do as follows.
+If users want to use ``Qlib`` in US-stock mode, they need to do as follows.

 - Prepare data in csv format
     Users need to prepare US-stock data in csv format by themselves, which is in the same format as the china-stock data in csv format.
 Please download the china-stock data in csv format as follows for reference of format.